Can Robot Vacuums Go Over Thresholds? How to Choose the Right One

 Can robot vacuums damage thresholds?

-Robot vacuum wheels and brushes are usually made with rubber or plastic designed to sweep up debris and dust without damaging the ground, so they’re unlikely to damage doorsills while climbing them.
-In short, a robot vacuum that won’t scratch or scuff floors isn’t likely to scratch or scuff your thresholds.
+Robot vacuum wheels and brushes are usually made from rubber or plastic and are designed to sweep up debris without damaging floors, so they’re unlikely to damage door sills while climbing.
+In short, a robot vacuum that won’t scratch floors is unlikely to scratch or scuff your thresholds either.

 Disclaimer(s):